Stability & Versioning

 Experimental

-• Package manager: Dependency resolution and registry workflows are not finalized.
+• Package manager: Design specified in mind-spec; implementation is early.
+Dependency resolution and registry workflows are not yet finalized.

 • Future ops / extensions: New operators and language extensions will ship behind experimental flags.